Intel and AMD | History of AMD and Intel | Are AMD and Intel from the same parent | Diversion of Intel and AMD

 The traitors eight along with Rock and Coyle became the core of the new company.
 The capital of the new company Fairchild Semiconductor was divided into 1325 shares.
 Each member off the eight received 100 shares, 225 shares went to Hayden.
 Stone.Co and 300 shares remained in reserve.
 Fairchild provided a loan of $1.38million.
 To secure the loan the traitors eight gave Fairchild the voting rights of their shares with the right to buy their shares at a fixed total price of $3million.

-Fairchild Semiconductor was founded as a division of Fairchild camera and instrument in 1957 and soon it became a pioneering in manufacturing of transistors and of integrated circuits.
+Fairchild Semiconductor was founded as a division of Fairchild Camera and Instrument in 1957 and soon it became a pioneering in the manufacturing of transistors and of integrated circuits.
 They choose ‘silicon’ over ‘germanium’ which at that time was the most common semiconductor material.
 Noyce visioned that silicon semiconductors would herald the start of disposable appliances due to cheap electronic components rather than be repaired when worn out.
 Silicon was used as a substrate because the material cost would then be just sand and a few wires and the major would be in the manufacturing process.

 Soon the Fairchild planar process was licensed by many transistor companies.